 Banana freckle

-The Phyllosticta cavendishii strain of fungus has been detected on Dwarf Cavendish bananas in the Batchelor – Rum Jungle region.
+The Phyllosticta cavendishii strain of banana freckle was first detected on Dwarf Cavendish bananas in the Batchelor – Rum Jungle region in May 2022.

 Banana freckle is a fungal disease of banana leaves and fruit.